jkim101/ML-Coursera/W01/Note02_LinearRegressionWithOneVariable.md

 - Value of 'alpha': Small vs Large (step size)

 >If the learning rate 'alpha' fixed, as we approach a local minimum, gradient descent will automatically take smaller steps.
 So, no need to decrease 'alpha' over time.

+####Gradient Descent For Linear Regression
+'Batch' Gradient Descent
+'Batch': Each step of gradient descent uses all the training examples.